A few months ago we upgraded to Charter’s Business-class internet – basically the same 60Mbps residential service but with a static IP.

 Thinking back, I should’ve re-run that speedtest right after I wired everything back together…not months later

-I recalled that “one million packets per second” nugget of information from my brain’s cold storage and started doing some research.
+I recalled a conversation I had with the tech…he suggested I pick up this tiny little router called the EdgeRouter X because it supported a “million packets per second” and would work well for me.
+I had no idea if 1,000,000 PPS was good or not, so I started doing some research.
 It turns out this EdgeRouter thing is actually a beefy little device cloaked in a $50 price tag.
 I pulled the trigger.

 This is not your run-of-the-mill consumer grade device.
 I expected DD-WRT on steroids, but it’s WAY more than that.
-When it comes to tech, I can talk the talk, and occasionally even walk the walk, but I’ll be the first to admit – I didn’t know what the hell I was doing with this router.
+When it comes to technology, I can talk the talk, and occasionally even walk the walk, but I’ll be the first to admit – I didn’t know what the hell I was doing with this router.
 There’s knobs for things I’ve never heard of.
-I resorted to Google-Fu to get the port forwarding setup (I was making it overly complicated), and I’m back in business.
-I’ll tackle the VPN some other time (when it’s not 1 in the morning).
+I resorted to Google-Fu to get the port forwarding setup (I was making it overly complicated, but also didn’t know what “hairpin NAT” was, or why I needed it).
+I haven’t setup the VPN yet – I’ll tackle that some other time (when it’s not 1 in the morning).